vmwhoami/my_ruby_linter/README.md

 ## 🧐 About <a name = "about"></a>
 <h3 align="center">
-This is a code linter like Rubocop that trawls through your code files and finds problems, such as methods with too many lines, code style violations, or common gotchas.</h3>
+This is a code linter like Rubocop that trawls through your code files and finds problems, such as unclosed braces,unclosed end.</h3>

 ---